international tax lawyer st paul

 No FBAR Penalties – Q&A 17 of the OVDP

-There are some taxpayers who should not be using the official IRS Offshore Voluntary Disclosure Program (OVDP).
+There are some taxpayers who should not be using the official IRS Offshore Voluntary Disclosure Program (OVDP) now closed.
 The IRS expressly singled out one category of such taxpayers in its Q&A 17 of the OVDP Rules.

 Q&A 17 only applies to the taxpayers who reported and paid tax on all their taxable income for prior years but did not file FBARs.
 The key to the application of Q&A 17 is that there should be no underreported tax liabilities by the taxpayer and the taxpayer was not previously contacted regarding an income tax examination or a request for delinquent returns.
 In such a situation, the IRS is not likely to impose a penalty for the failure to file the delinquent FBARs.